myramade/hbcu_alexa/build.md

 - Click the **Create Skill** button.
 This will bring up the **Create a new Skill** page.

-On the **Create a new Skill** page, there's a few decisions points:
+On the **Create a new Skill** page, there are a few decisions points:
 * **Skill name** - This is the one or two word name that users will see when you publish your Skill.
  * Type **Hello World**.
 * **Default Language** - You can decide which language you will use for your skill.
-I recommend English for now, you can add more langugages later.
+I recommend English for now, but you can add more languages later.
-* **Choose a mdoel to add to your skill** - The peeps at AWS have created some pre-built models to simplify things; these are great for learning.
+* **Choose a model to add to your skill** - The peeps at AWS have created some pre-built models to simplify things; these are great for learning.
 For this lab, choose **Custom**.
 A blue *SELECTED* banner will appear on the model you select.
 * **Choose a method to host your skill's backend resources** - On my intro page, I shared that your Skill needs a backend.
 The most common backend is a Lambda function.
 You are given a choice of three options, two of which are Alexa-Hosted.
-  * Select **Alexa-Hosted (Node.js)**
+  * Select **Alexa-Hosted (Node.js)**.

 Once you make all your selections, click the **Create Skill** button at the top of the screen.